ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 - A server running SystemLink 2020R4 or greater.
 Refer to [Installing and Configuring SystemLink Server and Clients](https://www.ni.com/documentation/en/systemlink/latest/setup/configuring-systemlink-server-clients/) for the basics of setting up a SystemLink server

 - An active Advanced Server license for the SystemLink server.
-If the license is inactive or expires, users will be able to log in with OpenID Connect, but they will not have any permissions and will see a blank page after log in.
+If the license is inactive or expires, users will be able to log in with OpenID Connect, but they will not have any permissions and will see a blank page.

 - A DNS name for the SystemLink server